 The MLIS program must be completed within 5 years of initial registration.
-Most students graduate in 2 academic years.
 The program can be completed on a full-time or part-time basis.

 Continuous Registration Policy

 All graduate students must register for courses and pay associated tuition and fees each fall and spring semester until the degree is awarded.